A Tropical Paradise

 Visibility – Depending on the area and time of year, visibility ranges from 10-40 metres/30-130 feet.

 Recommended Courses – Take the PADI Peak Performance Buoyancy and PADI Deep Diver courses to help you hover effortlessly along Sipadan’s walls.
 The PADI Digital Underwater Photographer course is a must to capture the beauty of the place.
 Malaysia is becoming a technical diving destination, so look into PADI TecRec courses, including the PADI Rebreather Diver course, if interested.
+You can also become a PADI Professional by taking your PADI Divemaster course, Assistant Instructor course or Open Water Scuba Instructor program in beautiful Malaysia.

 Language – Bahasa Malaysia is the national language but English is also widely spoken.
 Various Chinese dialects and Hindi are also common.